Firewall nftables settings (firewall.toml)

 icmp_timestamp_drop = false

-To specify the parameters for this section, you must first specify [ip6], and then specify the remaining parameters of this section.
+Specify the parameters for this section first [ip6], and then specify the other parameters of this section.
 Example:

 [ip6]